think-in-universe/matic-cocos-starter-kit/README.md

 # matic-cocos-starter-kit

-A Game Tutorial built with Cocos2D and Matic.Net, to democratize modern blockchain game with Matic.
+A Game Tutorial built with Cocos2D and matic.js, to democratize modern blockchain game with Matic.

+## Set Up Environment

+1. Install Cocos Creator from https://www.cocos.com/creator
+1. Download this tutorial project into your local workspace.
+1. Open the tutorial projects in Cocos Creator, and run the projects with Browser mode to start the games.

 ## Level 1: A Basic Matic Demo with Matic.Net and Cocos2D